 Believe it or not, legendary Scottish warrior Robert the Bruce is alleged to hail from Essex.
 His father even owned the town of Chelmsford!
 Don’t mention this fact too loudly when you’re in the company of proud Scots!

 Essex was the location of the world’s first radio broadcast.
 It was made in Chelmsford in June 1920 in a bespoke studio!

 Essex has helped to harness plenty of musical talent – bands such as The Prodigy and Depeche Mode, for example, got their starts here.

 Southend is particularly popular with air show enthusiasts – mainly because the huge show here is the biggest free event of its kind in Europe!

-Saffron Walden also has the fantastic honour of playing host to the biggest turf maze on the planet.
+Saffron Walden also has the fantastic honor of playing host to the biggest turf maze on the planet.
 No one’s quite sure of its age, but it dates back at least eight centuries.

-Do you have any interesting or fun facts about Essex that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Essex?
+Share them in the comments below!